MetaKt/Architecture-Design/README.md

 <li><b>Shadow Thread:</b>Receives requests for layout calculations from native modules.
 It uses the Yoga engine to compute the layout of UI components.</li>
 <li><b>Main Thread (UI Thread):</b>Receives the computed layout from the shadow thread and is responsible for rendering the native components onto the screen.</li>
 <li><b>Native Modules:</b>Handle more complex functionalities that require native capabilities, such as accessing hardware features or performing background tasks.</li>

+### 3.2.4 New Architecture
+In June 2018, Facebook announced a plan to refactor the RN architecture.
+The new architecture is designed to address the limitations of the existing architecture and provide a number of benefits, including:
+**Improved performance:** The new architecture uses a new rendering engine called Fabric that is designed to be more performant than the old engine.
+**Better maintainability:** The new architecture is modular and easier to maintain.
+**Increased flexibility:** The new architecture makes it easier for developers to add new native features.